ContractingWorks/ClientAPI/Doc/Webhooks.md

 ## Administration

-Webhook administration involves managing webhook subscriptions via the `WebhooksController`.
+Webhook administration involves managing webhook subscriptions via the `Webhooks` endpoint.
 The following API endpoints are available:

 *   `GET v3/client/{clientid}/webhooks/webhooks`: Returns metadata about available Webhooks.
 This endpoint provides a list of available webhook event types that you can subscribe to.
 *   `GET v3/client/{clientid}/webhooks/subscriptions?integratorIdText={integratorIdText}`: Returns the webhook subscriptions for a given integrator.